 A favourite Gloucestershire sledging destination, Robinswood Hill in Gloucester rises to 650 feet and offers toilets and on-site parking.

-It is within walking distance of Gloucester suburbs Tuffley and Matson and is also accessible by bus (if they are still running).
+It is within walking distance of Gloucester suburbs Tuffley and Matson and is also accessible by bus (if they’re still running, of course).

-If you have young children who want to join in with the snowy fun, Pittville Park in Cheltenham may be your best bet.
+If you have little ones who want to join in with the snowy fun, Pittville Park in Cheltenham may be your best bet.

 A mile north of the historic village of Painswick, the Painswick Beacon is a popular sledging destination due to its long and gentle slopes.